-PROJECT C.1.a: OJECT C.1.a: Exploring technologies for remote identification of FADs THEME: 1.
-Data GOAL: C. Impro prove quality and expand coverage of data-collection programs TARGET: C.1.
-Pu EXECUTION : By catch Mitigation and Gear Technology Group & Stock Assessment P rogram Objectives Evaluate the suitability of different technologies to remotely an - identify FADs , Background • FADs may cause significant impacts species and ecosystems.
-Assessing impacts require efficient collection methods for high- quality data, including correct tracking and monitoring of individual FADs thr lifetime.
-0 • Currently, FADs are identified using satellite-buoy identifiers, ar nd appropriately obtaining buoys' alphanumeric serial numbers has traditionally observers, and not possible with current EMS capabilities. • However, this information is key to merge and connect differen t IATTC databases. • EMS can generate certain data on FADs (e.g. deployments, remo ovals) but only those types of data that can be collected with cameras. • An electronic system to automatically detect and identify FADs would improve the value and utility of all types of data, but particularly of data colle ected by EMS. • Several technologies for remote identification of objects are cur rently on the market.
-These technologies should be tested under controlled c conditions to better understand their advantages and disadvantages.
-Relevance for r Technologies to remotely identify FADs would improve data collection and analyses management and the development of comprehensive management recomment dations for target and non-target species in the EPO.
-Duration 12 months Work plan [M 1-3] Preliminary assessment of candidate technologies and p providers; purchase and status equipment.
-[M 4-9] Test technologies under controlled conditions in the Acl Panama, gradually increasing distance between the FAD and the detection and the potential severity of environmental condition s: tanks, coast, bay and open sea. • [M 10-12] Report writing.
-External Satlink and Digital Observer Services (DOS) collaborators Deliverables • Reports for the FAD WG and the SAC with the summary of pros technologies considered, with specific proposals on preferred te echnologies for remote FAD identification and a future action plan.
-Budget (US\$) Purchase of technology for remote identification 20,000 Collaborators time 30,000 Travelling 10,000 Total (excluding staff time) 60,000 Staff time 10% FTE
+PROIFCT C.1.a.
+Exploring technologies for remote identification of FADs HEME: 1.
+Data collection GOAL: C. Improve quality and expand coverage of data-collection programs GARGET: C.1.
+Purse-seine fleet catch Mitigation and Gear Technology Group & Stock Assessment P rogram Objectives Objectives Evaluate the suitability of different technologies to remotely an identify FADs delectronically Background Dackground • FADs may cause significant impacts species and ecosystems.
+Assessing impacts require efficient collection methods for high- including correct tracking and maritaring of individual 54 Da the • • including correct tracking and monitoring of individual FADs thr ougnout their lifetime.
+4 Currently, FADs are identified using satellite-buoy identifiers, and the initial buoy of the division of obtaining buoys' alphanumeric serial numbers has traditionally been difficult for observers, and not possible with current EMS capabilities.
+However, this information is key to merge and connect differen • EMS can generate certain data on FADs (e.g. deployments, rem ovals) but only those types of data that can be collected with cameras.
+An electronic system to automatically detect and identify FADs would improve t value and utility of all types of data, but particularly of data collected by EMS.
+Several technologies for remote identification of objects are currently on the manual.
+These technologies are currently on the several dependence of the several market.
+These technologies should be tested under controlled conditions to be conditions to better Delever of the understand their advantages and disadvantages.
+Relevance for management and the development of comprehensive management recommendations for target Duration and non-target species in the EPO.
+Duration 12 months Work plan [M 1-3] Preliminary assessment of candidate technologies and previous and previous providers; purchase and status equipment. • [M 4-9] Test technologies under controlled conditions in the Act Panama, gradually increasing distance between the FAD and the detection and the potential severity of environmental condition is: tanks, coast, bay and open sea.
+F 1 • [M 10-12] Report writing.
+External Satlink and Digital Observer Services (DOS) collaborators Deliverables Reports for the FAD WG and the SAC with the summary of pros technologies considered, with specific proposals on preferred to echnologies for Budget (USC) remote FAD identification and a future action plan.
+20.000 Budget (US\$) Purchase of technology for remote identification 20,000 Collaborators time 30,000 Travelling 10,000 Total (excluding staff time) 60,000 Staff time 10% FTE